 Having filled out several Pain entries I visited the Pain Chart to see what it showed.
 I was impressed that it had literally logged everything including the percentage of the body affected by pain!

 I like how it shows Happiness, Stress and Fatigue on here as it also gives people an idea of how the pain affects me.
-Using this chart I can also work out what actually helps me calm down and relax too, blogging and Knitting are definately helping me this week!
+Using this chart I can also work out what actually helps me calm down and relax too.
+Blogging and Knitting are definitely helping me this week!

-Another part of this app is ‘My Meds’ where it enables you to add any medications you take and you can edit the details of the drug as seen below and you can set the frequency rhey are taken too.
+Another part of this app is ‘My Meds’ where it enables you to add any medications you take.
+You can edit the details of the drug as seen below and you can set the frequency they are taken too.